-Another great feature of Google Maps is that you can use the maps even if you are offline.
+Another reason that Google Maps is on my best apps for traveling in Mexico list, is that you can use maps even if you are offline.
 Once again, in Maps on your mobile device, and while you have service or WiFi, simply click the three lines in the upper left side.
 You will then see an option to add the map of your choice to your Offline Maps.
 Be aware that these maps do expire after a while.
 Some in as fast as fifteen days.
 I personally have never seen any like that but it might be better to wait as close to your trip as you can.
 Google does say that the maps that expire in fifteen days will try to update when you have available WiFi.

 In true Google form, they have also upped their game on the train and local metro schedules.
-I have found myself using this option in large cities for the local metro and bus schedules.
+I have found myself using this option in large cities, like New York City, for the local metro and bus schedules.

 Southerner Says: make sure your location is turned on to enable all features of Google Maps.